kaiserfarrell/process_on_os/README.md

 * Copyright (C) 2013                       *
 ***********************************************************************/

-This program about process, parent and child on operating system
+This program about process, parent and child on operating system which is Linux.
+I'm using GCC compiler